Custom Pet Portraits in Pencil

 Payment

-Before starting your portrait, I will require a non-refundable 10% deposit which can be paid by PayPal or in cash.
+Before starting your portrait, I will require a non-refundable 10% deposit which can be paid by PayPal.
 During the process I will share with you several stages that the portrait goes through so that you can see it developing and comment accordingly.
 Once the portrait is complete, I will send you a preview before the final payment is made and prior to collection.
 I want you to be completely happy with your Pet Portrait.
-Final payment can be made by PayPal or in cash.
+Final payment can be made by PayPal or in cash if you are collecting the portrait.

 Framing